NG-ZORRO/ng-zorro-antd/README.md

 ## 🔨 Usage

-Import the component modules you want to use into your `app.module.ts` file or other lazy-loaded feature modules.
+Import the component modules you want to use into your `app.module.ts` file and other lazy-loaded feature modules.

 ```ts
 import { NzButtonModule } from 'ng-zorro-antd/button';